shourya01/hurdle_model_outage_forecasting/README.md

 The report for our method can be found in `competition_report.pdf`, and the presentation in `competition_presentation.pdf`.

 ### Acknowledgement
-We would like to thank Lambda Labs (lambda.ai)[lambda.ai] for providing us with the GPU platfor and AI compute credits for this project.
+We would like to thank Lambda Labs [lambda.ai](lambda.ai) for providing us with the GPU platform and AI compute credits for this project.